camilavn/site-week1-project1-flixster-starter/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

-Brian B. and Pierre J.
+Brian B. and Pierre J. and Sammy A.